Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 <img src="images/features.png">
 </p>

+Removing outliers only reduced the number of samples from 16,476 to 16,461.
 Outliers were removed from the data for the following features at the respective thresholds shown in the plot below:
 <p align="left">
 <img src="images/outlier_0.png">
 <img src="images/outlier_1.png">